Tuesday, April 27, 2021

 Tuesday, April 13, 2021

-This was my second hike up Picketpost Mountain to the 4,355 foot summit.
+This was my second hike up Picketpost Mountain to the 4,378 foot summit.
 It had been so enjoyable and challenging I wanted to do it again.
-The 2.3 mile hike to the summit took me 2 hours and 36 minutes.
-The round trip hike has 2,070 feet of elevation gain on a confusing social trail.
+My hike was 5.3 miles round-trip, and it took me 5 hours and 39 minutes.

 The top is a fairly large mesa with a few false peaks.
 The mountain is composed entirely of volcanic rocks, which include rhyolitic lava, tuff, and lava flows of quartz latite composition.